ChaosTheChaotic/Adiman/PLUGINS.md

 Each config takes
 - ctype - The type of the config that should be taken in
     - The config type has restrictions on allowed types being
+        - String
         - Bool
         - Int (i32, a signed 32 bit int)
         - UInt (u32, an unsigned 32 bit int)
         - BigInt (i128, a signed 128 bit int)
         - BigUInt (u128, an unsigned 128 bit int),
         - Float (f64, a 64 bit float)
-    - The BigInt and BigUInt and Float can be passed in as numbers/values or as strings
+    - The BigInt and BigUInt can be passed in as numbers/values or as strings
 - default_val - The default value of the config, must match the ctype set above
 - key - The key via which your plugin might access the value
 - set_val - The value set by the user and what will be passed in through the key